dankuck/dan-learns-python/README.md

 You have to use `append` for that.
 But if you attempt to assign to a negative index, Python's magic interprets that as the end of the list - n.

-At first, I left it to Python to raise that exception, but then I remembered that there is unnecessary work we can avoid if the function checks for those values early.
+At first, I left it to Python to raise an exception when the x or y coordinates were too large, but then I remembered that there is unnecessary work we can avoid if the function checks for those values early.